digitalocean/mastodon-on-kubernetes/mastodon/README.md

     kubectl create -n cert-manager secret generic lets-encrypt-do-dns \
     --from-literal=access-token=<insert DO access token>
     ```

     >**Note:** It is a good practice to use a secret store such as Hashicorp Vault.
 [Here](https://www.digitalocean.com/community/tutorials/how-to-access-vault-secrets-inside-of-kubernetes-using-external-secrets-operator-eso) is a tutorial to access Vault secrets using [k8s-external-secrets-operator.](https://github.com/external-secrets/external-secrets/)
 4. **Bootstrap the Kubernetes Cluster**

     We have leveraged the [hivenetes/k8s-bootstrapper](https://github.com/hivenetes/k8s-bootstrapper) project, which under the hood uses [Argo CD: App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) to install and manage essential applications such as,
     - [Traefik: HTTP Reverse Proxy and LoadBalancer](https://github.com/traefik/traefik-helm-chart)
     - [Cert-Manager](https://cert-manager.io/)
     - [Metrics-Server](https://github.com/kubernetes-sigs/metrics-server)

     Check out [this doc](../bootstrap/README.md) for more details on the bootstrap process.

     ```bash
     # Let the bootstrap begin!
     kubectl apply -f https://raw.githubusercontent.com/digitalocean/mastodon-on-kubernetes/main/bootstrap/bootstrap.yaml
     ```

     >**Note:**
     When an Ingress Controller(Traefik) is installed, it creates a service and exposes it as a Load Balancer.
 When you configure a service as a Load Balancer, DigitalOcean Kubernetes will automatically provision a LoadBalancer in your cloud account.

 5. **Configure DNS**

     Once the installation is complete, copy the *EXTERNAL-IP* of the LoadBalancer, as we need this to configure our DNS records.

     ```bash
     # Copy the EXTERNAL_IP of the LoadBalancer
     kubectl get services --namespace traefik traefik --output jsonpath='{.status.loadBalancer.ingress[0].ip}'; echo
     ```

     Head to your domain registrar to configure the DNS as follows:
     - Add an A record for the ***<domain>*** that points to the IP address of the Loadbalancer
     - If you are managing the DNS records via [DigitalOcean DNS](https://docs.digitalocean.com/products/networking/dns/), then you can execute the following command:

     ```bash
     # Add the LoadBalancer IP to the domain using doctl
     doctl compute domain records create <domain> --record-name mastodon --record-type A --record-data <EXTERNAL-IP>
     # This means that the mastodon instance will be accessed via mastodon.domain
     ```

 6. **Install Mastodon via Bitnami Helm chart**

     The [mastodon-bitnami-chart-values.yaml](./mastodon-bitnami-chart-values.yaml) file has the chart overrides.
-Fill in the sections as per your configuration.
+Fill in the sections as per your configuration, especially the **[REQUIRED]** fields.
     >**Note:** Refer to [values.yaml](https://github.com/bitnami/charts/blob/main/bitnami/mastodon/values.yaml) for configuration specifics.

     ```bash
     MASTODON_HELM_CHART_VERSION="0.1.2"